-International employee relocation can bring business opportunities, but getting it right requires plenty of planning, especially during the COVID-19 pandemic.
+International employee relocation can bring business opportunities, but getting it right requires plenty of planning, especially.
 This article outlines key things to consider when you relocate employees overseas as part of an office relocation or expatriate placement and provides you with a handy checklist.

 Businesses decide to move employees around the world for a range of reasons.
 They might be planning to set up a subsidiary in a new market.
 Or, may need to move staff within their network to capitalise on existing skills, knowledge and relationships.

 Relocation doesn’t come without its challenges, however – and a changing landscape due to the remote working trend is making the role of HR more pronounced.
 Read our full guide on returning to the office after the COVID-19 pandemic.